Lenamari/MARI-Silex/README.md

 # POLO & PAN
-Here is the web site that I realized on the artists Polo & Pan
+Here is the web site that I realized on the artists Polo & Pan.

 ## Prerequisites
 * Install [Node.js](https://nodejs.org/en/)